antikirra/token/README.md

 class MySecretToken extends AbstractToken
 {
+    // if necessary, you can override the token type
-    protected static function definedType(): int
+    // protected static function definedType(): int
-    {
+    // {
-        // token type in the range from 1 to 255 return 1;
+    //     // token type in the range from 1 to 255
+    //     return 1;
-    }
+    // }

-    protected static function definedSalt(): string
+    // salt definition is a prerequisite for declaring a child class protected static function definedSalt(): string
     {
         // random string of arbitrary length